Simona Halep: 2006–10: Top 100 debut

-Halep turned pro in 2006 and started her professional career playing low-level $10K ITF Women's Circuit events in Romania in 2006 and 2007.
+Halep turned pro in 2006 and started her professional career playing low-level ITF Women's Circuit events in Romania in 2006 and 2007.
 She won both her first two ITF singles and doubles titles in back-to-back weeks in Bucharest in May 2007.
-After accomplishing this feat a third time the following year, Halep won her first $25K singles title in Sweden in June 2008.
-She began playing more higher-level events once she finished her junior career, reaching a $50K final in 2009 in Makarska.
-Halep also attempted to qualify for WTA events twice that year, losing in the second qualifying round at both the Open GDF Suez and the French Open.
-Towards the end of the season, she defeated No. 96 Angelique Kerber for her first top 100 victory and also reached the semifinals of a $50K event in Minsk to make her debut in the top 200 of the WTA rankings.
+After accomplishing this feat a third time the following year, Halep won her first $25k singles title in Sweden in June 2008.
+She began playing more higher-level events once she finished her junior career, reaching a $50k final in 2009 in Makarska.
+Halep also attempted to qualify for WTA events twice that year, losing in the second qualifying round at both the Open GdF Suez and the French Open.
+Towards the end of the season, she defeated No. 96 Angelique Kerber for her first top 100 victory and also reached the semifinals of a $50k event in Minsk to make her debut in the top 200 of the WTA rankings.

-Halep made her WTA main-draw debut in April 2010, qualifying for three consecutive events.
-In her first WTA tournament, she reached the quarterfinals at the Andalucia Tennis Experience, defeating compatriot and world No. 36 Sorana Cîrstea before losing to No. 16 Flavia Pennetta.
-At her third event, Halep made her first career WTA final, finishing runner-up at the Morocco Open to Iveta Benešová.
+Halep made her WTA Tour main-draw debut in April 2010, qualifying for three consecutive events.
+In her first tournament, she reached the quarterfinals at the Andalucia Tennis Experience, defeating compatriot and world No. 36, Sorana Cîrstea, before losing to No. 16 Flavia Pennetta.
+At her third event, Halep made her first career final, finishing runner-up at the Morocco Open to Iveta Benešová.
 This success helped her rise from No. 166 at the beginning of April to No. 110 in the first set of rankings in May.
 Later that month, Halep made her Grand Slam debut at the French Open, losing her opening round match in straight sets to No. 7 Samantha Stosur after reaching the main draw through qualifying.
-After losing in qualifying at Wimbledon, Halep made her top 100 debut in July following a semifinal at the $100K Open de Biarritz.
+After losing in qualifying at Wimbledon, Halep made her top 100 debut in July following a semifinal at the $100k Open de Biarritz.
 With her rise in the rankings, she was directly accepted into a Grand Slam main draw for the first time at the US Open, where she was drawn against No. 4 Jelena Janković, another top-ten opponent.
 Unlike at the French Open, Halep won the second set and had a chance to serve for the match at 5–4 in the third, but ultimately lost that game and the match, which lasted two hours and twenty minutes in severe heat.
-Halep's best result of the year after the US Open was a final at the $100K Torhout Ladies Open, which helped her finish the season with a year-end ranking of No. 81 in the world.
+Halep's best result of the year after the US Open was a final at the $100k Torhout Ladies Open, which helped her finish the season with a year-end ranking of No. 81 in the world.